Q5 Cyberbullying: Educate the Players

 Cyberbullying often feels like an invisible crime because it happens behind screens.
 There are no physical marks or reactions to see, so it is easy for people to pretend it isn't a big deal.
 To truly understand the scale of the problem, we have to look at the data.
 But honestly, just staring at numbers doesn't show the real feelings behind them.

 Players often ignore simple text warnings about cyberbullying.
-Your challenge is to take the facts and turn them into visual stories that gamers can't ignore.
+Your challenge is to turn the facts into visual stories that gamers can't ignore.

-As a training team, take a deeper look at facts of cyberbullying and how you can present the data in a way that will catch players’ attention.
+As a training team, take a deeper look at the facts about cyberbullying and how you can present the data to capture players’ attention.

 We need you to turn important cyberbullying facts, like the impact of harassment or the power of an upstander, into game images.
-A player might scroll past a sentence about bullying, but they won't ignore a visual Health Bar that is draining to show the percent of students who have had health issues related to cyberbullying or a shield of facts on how to block a cyberbullying attack.
-Your mission is to create a visual that shows the damage cyberbullying causes, helps players visualize how to handle it, or how to step in to help others.
+A player might scroll past a sentence about bullying.
+Still, they won't ignore a visual Health Bar that is draining to show the percent of students who have had health issues related to cyberbullying or a shield of facts on how to block a cyberbullying attack.
+Your mission is to create a visual (loading screen image) that shows the damage cyberbullying causes and helps players visualize how to handle it or step in to help others.

 Step 1.
 You will need to study the facts.
-Explore 6.Q5 The Facts of Cyberbullying and choose the fact that stands out to your most.
+Explore 6.Q5 The Facts of Cyberbullying and choose the fact that stands out to you the most.

-• Turn and talk with a partner or group to share the fact you each choose and what made you choose that one.
+- Turn and talk with a partner or group to share the fact you each chose and what made you choose that one.

 Step 2.
 Check out these 6.Q5 Visual Metaphor Examples to spark some ideas.

 Step 3.
 Create your visual metaphor image.
-You will need to wait for instructions from your teacher about what designing tool you are allowed to use.
+You will need to wait for your teacher's instructions on which design tool you are allowed to use.
 This could include:

 Step 4.
 Add the image you create to your Player Conduct and Safety Portfolio on the Quest 5: Educate the Players slides.